 Firework Display start: Pre-show 7.30pm, with fireworks straight after (approx. 7.45pm for 20 minutes).

-While standard tickets are pretty cheap, VIP tickets (£24.95) include fast track entry, a free ride token, a meal from a food outlet, access to the VIP area and front row viewing area.
-Either way, it’s a worthwhile purchase for eleven hours of fireworks and fun!
-Cultural entertainment, and Indian Henna Art will also celebrate the beautiful festival of light, Diwali!
+While standard tickets (£10 for adults and £8 for kids) are pretty affordable, their VIP tickets (starting at £39.95) include fast track entry, a free ride token, a meal from a food outlet in Byron Park, access to the VIP area, a glow toy and a front row viewing area.
+We know which one we’d go for… Either way, it’s a worthwhile purchase for eleven hours of fireworks and fun!
 Grab your tickets here.